quotidian-ennui/actions-olio/commit-status-and-label/README.md

 ## Usage

-- Requires you to have at least `statuses:write`, `pull_requests:write` and probably `contents:write` permissions attached to the token.
+- Requires you to have at least `statuses:write`, `issues:write`, `pull_requests:write` and probably `contents:write` permissions attached to the token.

 ```action
 - name: Pending Status